cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 ##### **Okta**

-The Cypress Dashboard can integrate with Okta via SAML.
+Cypress Cloud can integrate with Okta via SAML.
 In addition to the documentation below, refer to
 [Okta's official documentation for setting up a new SAML application.](https://developer.okta.com/docs/guides/saml-application-setup/overview/)